mihaj/mihaj.github.io/_posts/2020-09-19-forbidden-access-to-a-socket-on-windows-and-how-to-solve-it.md

 title: Forbidden access to a socket on Windows and how to solve it
 ---

-# Forbidden access to a socket on Windows and how to solve it

 Lately I was getting unfamiliar errors when running a .NET applications or spawning docker container on Windows.
 I was really annoyed I could not run the application on port 5001 from Visual Studio, since it was working fine just a day before.

 The core of the message I got was: `An attempt was made to access a socket in a way forbidden by its access permissions`.